Beijing Winter Olympics 2022 digest: Therase Johaug wins first gold of the Games | DW | 05.02.2022

 IOC spokesperson Mark Adams said Yilamujiang was an Olympian competing at the Games and was "absolutely perfectly entitled" to take part in the relay.

-Human Rights Watch senior China researcher Yaqiu Wang wrote on Twitter that China was giving "a middle finger" to the rest of the world.
+Human Rights Watch senior China researcher Yaqiu Wang wrote on Twitter that China was giving "a middle finger" to the rest of the world by making such a decision.

+China has come under fire for its treatment of the Uyghur people, with many western nations diplomatically boycotting the Games over China's treatment of Uyghurs and members of other Muslim minority groups in Xinjiang.
+China rejects accusations of abuse, describing the camps as vocational centres designed to combat extremism.

 High winds saw Saturday's downhill training cancelled with just three runners having completed the course.